Skip to main content

 Note that this will only enable the @Docs context provider.

-To use it, you need to add a documentation site to your config.json.
+To use it, you need to add a documentation site to your config file.
 See the docs page for more information.

 @Open